 Lack of focus has been one of companies’ main hindrances in achieving their strategies.
 Research suggests that there are three main reasons why a company becomes unfocused:

-Top executives do not know their own company’s key strategic initiatives.
+Top Executives don’t know their own company’s key strategic

 I have facilitated more than 30 workshops with senior management teams.
 During the session, I ask them to write down their company’s top three initiatives and then list their replies on a flip-chart.